HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/installation.rst

    :width: 90%

-Open Anaconda Prompt window and navigate to the directory where the .yml file is located.
+Open the Anaconda Prompt window and navigate to the directory where the .yml file is located.
 The ``dir`` command will show you the content of the current directory.
 The ``cd`` command lets you navigate to these directories (e.g., ``cd path/to/folder``).
 Create a new ``Conda`` environment from the .yml file (exact name depends on version):

 .. code-block:: shell